cg3831204/super-parakeet/README.md

 ### Assumptions

 - A single company's catalog will not contain duplicate products
+- No two different products share a barcode, i.e. any barcode is associated with only one product (which may appear in both catalogs)
+  - I believe this is what is meant by:
+    > If any supplier barcode matches for one product of company A with Company B then we can consider that those products as the same.
 - When a product exists in both catalogs, we should use Company A's description
-- We do not need to parse the supplier CSVs because we don't need to know anything about the supplier to produce the merged catalog
+- We do not need to parse the supplier CSVs because we don't need to know anything about suppliers to produce a merged catalog
-- If a CSV can be parsed and header row is correct, we assume the rest of the CSV is valid
+- If a CSV can be parsed and its header row is correct, we assume the rest of the CSV is valid
+- The input CSVs will have referential integrity, e.g. there will not be an SKU in `catalogA.csv` which does not appear in `barcodesA.csv`
+- The output does not need to be sorted in any particular way

 ## Setup

+Tested on Fedora 35 Workstation and macOS Monterey 12.1

 ### Prerequisites